Juan-Jones/earnonlinemoney/content/blog/clickbank-affiliate-marketing-for-beginners.md

 1. Relevance: Ensure the product aligns with your niche and audience.
 2. Quality: Check product reviews and the vendor’s reputation.
 3. Commission Rate: Higher commissions can be tempting, but also consider the product’s conversion rate.
-4. Sales Page: A well-designed sales page wfind products to promote.
+4. Sales Page: A well-designed sales page find products to promote.
 It’s organized into categories and subcategories, making it easy to navigate.
 Use filters to sort products by popularity, commission rate, or gravity score (a metric that indicates how well a product is selling).

 Selecting products based solely on high commission rates can be a mistake.
 Focus on promoting quality products that provide value to your audience.
 This approach not only builds trust but also reduces refund rates.